Proteusiq/DanishSentiments/README.md

 ## How-tos & Requirement

-Make sure you have pipenv and c++ compiler.
+Make sure you have pipenv.
 If you do not, you can get it via pip install (pip --version has to be >= 9.0.1).
 ```bash
 pip install --user pipenv
 ```